Merging by Matching Models in Task Parameter Subspaces: Cost

-For multitask learning, we follow \citet{liu2022few} to estimate the FLOPS to train an encoder-decoder model as $\displaystyle 3pT$ where $\displaystyle T$ is the total number of tokens during training.
+For multitask learning, we follow \citet{kaplan2020scaling, liu2022few} to estimate the FLOPS to train an encoder-decoder model as $\displaystyle 3pT$ where $\displaystyle T$ is the total number of tokens during training.
 The batch size is $1024$ and the average sequence length is $138.5$.
-For full model fine-tuning, the model was trained $2K$ batches and for (IA)$^3$, the model was trained $10K batches$.
+For full model fine-tuning, the model was trained $2K$ batches and for (IA)$^3$, the model was trained $10K$ batches.

 For full-model fine-tuning, there are 783M parameters, with 288 linear layers that have input and output dimension 1024, 96 layers that have input dimension 1024 and output dimension 2816 and 48 linear layers that have input dimension 2816 and output dimension 38.
 For (IA)$^3$, there are 282K parameters, with 144 vectors having dimension 1024 and 48 vectors having dimension 2816.
+The number of tokens used to estimate the Fisher is roughly $T = 1385$ since the average sequence length is $138.5$ and the Fisher is computed on $1K$ examples.